vyoung831/Mintee/doc/Development/failure-handling-and-error-reporting.md

 # Failure Handling and Error Reporting
-Mu uses Firebase Crashlytics to report exceptions.
+Mintee uses Firebase Crashlytics to report exceptions.
 More information on Crashlytics can be found [here](https://firebase.google.com/docs/crashlytics/customize-crash-reports).
-Although Crashlytics allows applications to report both fatal and non-fatal errors, Mu's error reporting and handling architecture is designed such that fatal errors are __NEVER__ issued.
+Although Crashlytics allows applications to report both fatal and non-fatal errors, Mintee's error reporting and handling architecture is designed such that fatal errors are __NEVER__ issued.
 This document describes the development guidelines that are adhered to in handling failures and (if necessary) reporting non-fatal errors.
 The following definitions are used as such throughout the document:
 * __Failure__: A code execution that has resulted in an error that cannot be corrected by user action.